 - What Are Registered Nurses Not Allowed to Do?

-Now you know the basics on why do nurses wear scrubs so it’s time to dig in a little deeper.
+Now you know the basics of why do nurses wear scrubs so it’s time to dig in a little deeper.

 When did nurses start wearing scrubs?

 One of the most intriguing questions maybe when did nurses start wearing scrubs.
-Until the 20th century, it was only the nurses who wore conventional uniforms as compare to the surgeons.
+Until the 20th century, it was only the nurses who wore conventional uniforms as compared to the surgeons.

 Eventually, it became common for surgeons to wear aprons during surgical procedures to protect their clothing.

 In 1918 the pandemic caused by the Spanish flu raised concerns about the outspread of the infection.
 Doctors began to wear cotton gauge masks while performing surgeries.
 It was during that time nursing uniforms evolved.

 Shirt lengths were shortened and shirtsleeves help the nurses to roll them up with ease.